Skip to main content

-Upon successful completion of the course, students will be able to: write within the standard conventions of American or British English; write clear, effective essays designed to address critical positions and problems; understand fundamental stages of writing: pre-writing, writing and rewriting; write research essays, developing theme and using research sources; describe the ways in which narratives (fiction and non-fiction), expository writings and arguments attempt to persuade an audience through appeals to reason and emotion; identify the ways in which narratives, expository pieces and arguments (including literary analyses) are shaped by an author's social, historical, moral, psychological, and philosophical assumptions; draw sound inferences from data; learn difference between inductive and deductive reasoning; take notes effectively; distinguish and use effectively both denotative and connotative aspects of language; locate and evaluate outside sources for use in developing their own analysis; effectively use writing strategies as analysis, synthesis, interpretation, and definition; develop an ability to refine positions or seek new ones when they recognize weaknesses in their own arguments; and demonstrate an awareness of a broad range of cultural experiences and voices.
+Upon successful completion of the course, students will be able to: write within the standard conventions of American or British English; write clear, effective essays designed to address critical positions and problems; demonstrate skills in the fundamental stages of writing: prewriting, writing and rewriting clear, effective essays designed to address critical positions and problems; write research essay, developing theme and using research sources; describe the ways in which narratives (fiction and non-fiction), expository writings and arguments attempt to persuade an audience through appeals to reason and emotion; identify the ways in which narratives, expository pieces and arguments (including literary analyses) are shaped by an author’s social, historical, moral, psychological, and philosophical assumptions; draw sound inferences from data; learn difference between inductive and deductive reasoning; take notes effectively; locate and evaluate outside sources for use in developing their own analysis; effectively use such writing strategies as analysis, synthesis, interpretation, and definition; develop an ability to refine positions or seek new ones when they recognize weaknesses in their own arguments.

-This course may be delivered in a classroom or online format.
-The course helps students develop their critical thinking and writing skills beyond the level achieved in English Composition I. Instruction emphasizes the application of logical reasoning, analysis, and strategies of argumentation in critical thinking and writing, using literature (both fiction and non-fiction) and literary criticism as subject matter.
-Major topics are: expository writing and basic techniques of the research paper, personal essay development and examination of short stories and poems.
+Topics covered: expository writing and basic techniques of the research paper, personal essay development and examination of short stories and poems.
 Students learn basic library research and effective note taking.
 Additionally, students are required to write critical essays about a wide variety of topics, including short stories and poetry.
 Students also read several examples of published personal essays, and are required to write at least one personal essay.
-Prerequisite: English Composition I (ENG101).